 - 12 ozs orzo

-- Add the remaining ingredients, and then puree to get everything well combined.
+- Finish the pesto: Add the remaining ingredients, and then puree to get everything well combined.
 Open the food processor, scrape the sides to get bits of garlic and basil that haven’t been incorporated, then give the processor a final whir.

 - Cook the orzo according to package instructions after finishing the pesto.
 When the orzo is done, toss with a few tablespoons of the pesto so that the orzo is lightly coated.